Rust (programming language): Clippy

 Clippy is Rust's built-in linting tool to improve the correctness, performance, and readability of Rust code.
-As of 2025, it has 795 rules.
+As of 2026, it has over 800 rules.

 Versioning system

-Following Rust 1.0, new features are developed in nightly versions which are released daily.
+Following Rust 1.0, new features are developed in nightly versions, released daily.
 During each six-week release cycle, changes to nightly versions are released to beta, while changes from the previous beta version are released to a new stable version.

 Every two or three years, a new "edition" is produced.
 Editions are released to allow making limited breaking changes, such as promoting to a keyword to support async/await features.
 Crates targeting different editions can interoperate with each other, so a crate can upgrade to a new edition even if its callers or its dependencies still target older editions.
 Migration to a new edition can be assisted with automated tooling.

 IDE support

 rust-analyzer is a set of utilities that provides integrated development environments (IDEs) and text editors with information about a Rust project through the Language Server Protocol.
-This enables features including autocomplete, and compilation error display, while editing code.
+Among other features, this is used for autocomplete and displaying compilation errors during editing.

 Performance

-Since it performs no garbage collection, Rust is often faster than other memory-safe languages.
-Most of Rust's memory safety guarantees impose no runtime overhead, with the exception of array indexing which is checked at runtime by default.
+Lacking garbage collection, Rust is often faster than other memory-safe languages.
+Most of Rust's memory safety guarantees impose no runtime overhead, with the notable exception of array indexing, which is checked at runtime by default.
 The performance impact of array indexing bounds checks varies, but can be significant in some cases.

-Many of Rust's features are so-called zero-cost abstractions, meaning they are optimized away at compile time and incur no runtime penalty.
+Many of Rust's features are zero-cost abstractions, meaning they are optimized away at compile time and incur no runtime overhead.
 The ownership and borrowing system permits zero-copy implementations for some performance-sensitive tasks, such as parsing.
 Static dispatch is used by default to eliminate method calls, except for methods called on dynamic trait objects.
-The compiler uses inline expansion to eliminate function calls and statically-dispatched method invocations.
+The compiler uses inline expansion to eliminate function calls and statically dispatched method invocations.

-Since Rust uses LLVM, all performance improvements in LLVM apply to Rust also.
-Unlike C and C++, Rust allows the compiler to reorder struct and enum elements unless a #[repr(C)] representation attribute is applied.
-This allows the compiler to optimize for memory footprint, alignment, and padding, which can be used to produce more efficient code in some cases.
+Unlike in C and C++, the Rust compiler may reorder struct and enum elements unless a #[repr(C)] representation attribute is applied.
+This can produce more efficient code in some cases.

+Performance improvements in LLVM carry over to Rust using the default backend.